RefReps/RefReps-Education/Documentation/User.md

 ## Delete a Course (Admin)
 1. Follow the steps above to get to the course dashboard
-2. Select the menu icon (3 dots on the course card)
+2. Select the menu icon (3 dots on the course card)</br>
 ![course-card-menu](./Pictures/course-copy-from-dashboard.png)
 3. Click the delete option
-4. When prompted with the dialog, enter the course name in the input
+4. When prompted with the dialog, enter the course name in the input<br>
 ![course-delete-confirmation](./Pictures/course-delete-dialog-confirmation.png)
 5. Click the delete button to confirm deleting the course (this will soft delete the course)